Sunday, March 11, 2012

 Our navel is the centre of gravity of our body.
 Its position can indicate sports success or otherwise.
 Connecting with our navel can be an empowering exercise.

-So now when my mind is racing in all directions, I imagine looking at my navel and feel an immediate release from distractions.
+So now when my mind is racing in all directions, I simply move my attention to my navel and feel an immediate release from distractions.
 Then I am ready to deal with the matter at hand.

 Flexibility